google/wuffs/doc/spec/rac-spec.md

 # Random Access Compression: RAC

-Status: Draft (as of August 2019).
+Status: Draft (as of September 2019).
 There is no compatibility guarantee yet.

 ## Overview